About Future Woodring Scholars

 • SOC 269: Race and Ethnic Relations

-• $500 book stipend (scholarship) during the first year.
+• Eligible for a $500 book scholarship during the first year

-• Intentional mentoring from Woodring faculty, staff, and peer mentors.
+• Intentional mentoring from Woodring faculty and staff